Aldaviva/WebScale.net/Readme.md

 This connects to the first Stamps.com Stainless Steel 5 lb.
 Digital Scale found connected to the computer.

-If there is no suitable device connected, this will wait and connect when one appears.
+If there is no suitable device connected, this will wait asynchronously and connect when one appears.
 If the device disconnects, this will wait for it to reconnect and then automatically reestablish a connection.

 The `IsConnected` property shows whether or not the instance is currently connected to a scale.
 Updates to this property are indicated by the `IsConnectedChanged` event.